fediazc/godot-pd/README.md

 To avoid these types of issues, it's recommended that you only use a single `AudioStreamPlayer` to interact with Pure Data, through an [autoload](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html).

-If you need to get around these limitations for your project, you can [compile godot-pd](#compiling-from-source) with multi-instance support enabled, but keep in mind that this has not been tested.
+If you need to get around these limitations for your project, you can [compile godot-pd](#building-from-source) with multiple-instance support enabled, but keep in mind that this has not been tested.

-## Compiling from source
+## Building from source

-- Clone the repository and initialize submodules:
+1. Clone the repository and initialize submodules:

 ```
 git clone --recurse-submodules https://github.com/fediazc/godot-pd.git
 ```

-- Install the tools necessary for compiling Godot.
+2. Install the tools necessary for compiling Godot.
 You **will NOT** need to compile Godot, but they are the same tools you need to compile this extension.
 See [Godot docs: Building from source](https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html#toc-devel-compiling) for details.
-- Build libpd.
+3. Build libpd.
 Please see the [libpd repo](https://github.com/libpd/libpd) for details.
-By default, the `libpd/build/libs` folder will be searched for the build files.
+By default, the build files will be searched for in the `libpd/build/libs` folder.
 You can specify a different location by passing `libpd_lib_dir` as an argument to SCons:

 ```
 scons libpd_lib_dir=path/to/libpd/libs
 ```

-> [!NOTE]
-> If you're [building libpd for Windows using CMake](https://github.com/libpd/libpd#building-with-cmake), a prebuilt copy of the required pthread library is located in this repo at `3rdpary/pthreads-win32`.
-It's assumed you are using these files (or at least the same pthread library) for your libpd build.
-If you're using a different library, you can specify the location of the .dll file by passing a path to SCons with the `pthread_dll_path` option, so that it's copied over to the final build folder.
-You will also need to manually add this file to the dependencies section of the `gdpd.gdextension` file so it's exported along with your project.
-Please see [Godot docs: the .gdextension file](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_file.html#dependencies-section) for more details.

-- Finally, run SCons from the project root:
+4. Run SCons from the project root:

 ```
 scons platform=<platform>
 ```

+5. Once the build finishes, you will need to copy the libpd dynamic library files (libpd.dll, libpd.so, or libpd.dylib, depending on your platform) to `demo/addons/godot-pd/bin/`
+    - **If you are building for macOS**, this folder will be `demo/addons/godot-pd/bin/libgodotpd.macos.<target>.framework/` instead, where `<target>` will be either `template_release` or `template_debug`.
+    - **If you are building for Windows**, you will also need to copy the pthread library used to build libpd.
+If you compiled libpd with MinGW, the library is likely libwinpthread-1.dll; if you used Visual Studio, it is likely pthreadVC2.dll.

+6. Finally, ensure the paths in `demo/addons/godot-pd/godot-pd.gdextension` are correct.
+This file assumes you followed the previous steps and used MinGW to compile for Windows.
+For more details about .gdextension files, please see the [Godot docs](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_file.html).

-The completed build can be found in `demo/addons/`.
-To use with your own Godot project, copy the `addons/` into your project folder.
+To use the extension in your project, copy the `addons/` folder from `demo/` directory into the root of your project folder.

-### Compiling with multiple-instance support
+### Building with multiple instance support

 Please keep in mind that libpd multiple-instance support has not been tested with this extension.